-Recidivist drink-driver who killed his passenger jailed
+Recidivist drink-driver Brent Aickin jailed over fatal east Auckland crash that killed his passenger

 Aickin's prior drink-drive convictions:

-• Driving with excess breath alcohol 3rd and subsequent (782micrograms) - convicted on September 9, 2015, at the Manukau District Court.
+• Driving with excess breath alcohol third and subsequent (782micrograms) - convicted on September 9, 2015, at the Manukau District Court.

-• Driving with excess breath alcohol 3rd and subsequent (535mcg) - convicted on July 9, 2001, at the Auckland District Court.
+• Driving with excess breath alcohol third and subsequent (535mcg) - convicted on July 9, 2001, at the Auckland District Court.

 • Driving with excess breath alcohol (532mcg) - convicted on August 27, 1996, at the Auckland District Court.